CME211/notes/lecture-06/complexity-analysis.md

 Given random data and a random input (in the range of the data) we can **on average** expect to search through half of the list.
 This would be $O(n/2)$.
-Remember that Big O notation is not concerned with constant terms, so this becomes $O(n)$.
+Remember that Big $O$ notation is not concerned with constant terms, so this becomes $O(n)$.

 ### Binary search